laminlabs/lamin-blog/docs/1000genomes.md

 **Figure 2**: Screenshot of [dataset 2](https://lamin.ai/laminlabs/1000genomes/collection/hVu9puwdRGskm1I6).

-The result is an agentic analysis that costs 3x less tokens and is 4x faster (**Figure 1**).
+The result is an agentic analysis that costs 3x fewer tokens and is 4x faster (**Figure 1**).
 While ensuring efficient data access has a big impact on agentic efficiency and is often equated to "AI-ready data", it's little help if the actual data queries are inefficient.
 Let's study them!

 ## Queries